Read Short Denver Post Article

 From the tiny, solemn toddlers who face the camera with curiosity to worn but dignified adults, heads cocked as though challenging fate, the faces of “Homeless in Denver,” a mural by Denver photographer John Bonath, are striking and unforgettable.

-Bonath, who runs MADDOG studio, a local photography business, characterizes the mrual as “a project of advocasy against stereotyping of the homeless condition.
+Bonath, who runs MADDOG studio, a local photography business, characterizes the mural as “a project of advocacy against stereotyping of the homeless condition.
 In the mural, you see all kinds of people.
 And the first thing (onlookers) say is that they’re surprised that all these people are homeless – that this doesn’t look like a homeless person, and that doesn’t look like a homeless person.”

 One of the mural’s first venues was Cherry Creek High School.
 The mural is scheduled to tour many other schools and venues throughout the state.